What Constitutes Discrimination?

 - Conditions of Employment - Such as job payment, opportunities for advancement, training, and reasonable accommodations.

 - Termination - Such as constructive discharge, wrongful termination, or retaliation.

 Discrimination doesn’t necessarily have to be intentional.
-Rather, the law prohibits employers from having any policies or practices that have a disproportionately negative effect on applicants or employees of a protected class, even where these policies or practices appear neutral on the surface.
+Rather, the law prohibits employers from having any policies or practices that have a disproportionately negative eﬀect on applicants or employees of a protected class, even where these policies or practices appear neutral on the surface.

 According to the EEOC, retaliation is the most common complaint received.
 When you ﬁle a job discrimination complaint or lawsuit or participate in an investigation or lawsuit, you are protected against retaliation regardless of whether it is determined that discrimination existed.